 9.1.
 The General Assembly is the governing body of the Association.

 9.2.
 The General Assembly shall be composed of the Association’s full members.
 Each full member can appoint two representatives to the General Assembly meetings.
-However, he shall be entitled to one vote.
+However, each full member shall be entitled to one vote.
 A member may confer upon another member the right to represent it at the meetings.
 Such proxy must be in writing and must be delivered to the Director of the Secretariat in advance of each meeting.
 One member cannot hold more than two proxies.
 Exceptionally, the full member to which the President of the Association belongs may hold as many as ten proxies, and those to which other members of the Executive Board belong can hold as many as five.

 The associate members of the Association may be called by the President to attend the General Assembly with a consultative voice.

 9.3.
-The General Assembly shall be convened each year, by the Executive Board, on the day, time and place mentioned on the convening .
-The General Assembly has an exclusive power to make the following decisions: (i) approval or exclusion of members; (ii) electing the President; (iii) electing members of the Executive Board; (iv) amending the statutes; (v) approving the annual work programme and the budget for the next financial year; (vi) approving the financial accounts and discharging the Executive Board from its responsibilities of the previous financial year; (vii) dissolving the Association; (viii) transacting any other business competent to General Assembly in accordance with these statutes; (ix) any other decision specifically entrusted to the General Assembly pursuant to these statutes.
+The General Assembly shall be convened each year, by the Executive Board, on the day, time and place mentioned in the convocation letter.
+The General Assembly has an exclusive power to make the following decisions: (i) approval or exclusion of members; (ii) electing the President; (iii) electing members of the Executive Board; (iv) approving the annual work programme and the budget for the next financial year; (v) approving the financial accounts and discharging the Executive Board from its responsibilities of the previous financial year; (iv) amending the statutes; (vii) dissolving the Association; (viii) transacting any other business competent to General Assembly in accordance with these statutes; (ix) any other decision specifically entrusted to the General Assembly pursuant to these statutes.

 9.4.
 Extraordinary meetings of the General Assembly may be called at any time by the President of the Association, and must be called within two months upon receipt of a request made in writing to the President of the Association by at least one fourth of the Association’s full members.